andygrunwald/Gerrie/README.md

 A more detailed guide can be found at githubs [Fork A Repo](https://help.github.com/articles/fork-a-repo).

+### Coding Styleguide

+For convenience we follow the [PSR-1](http://www.php-fig.org/psr/psr-1/) and [PSR-2](http://www.php-fig.org/psr/psr-2/) coding styleguides of [PHP Framework Interop Group](http://www.php-fig.org/).

+Please be so nice to take care of this during code contribution (e.g. pull requests).
+To check your code against this standards you can use the tool [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer/) for this.

 ### License

 This project is released under the terms of the [MIT license](http://en.wikipedia.org/wiki/MIT_License).